tolomaus/brpm_content_framework/README.md

 rake release
 ```

 By default the module will be published to the public rubygems.org repository.
 It is also possible however to publish your module to a [private repository](http://guides.rubygems.org/run-your-own-gem-server/) like [geminabox](https://github.com/geminabox/geminabox).
-See the [Demo] module (more specifically its Rakefile) for an example of this alternative.
+See this [Rakefile](https://github.com/BMC-RLM/brpm_content_framework/blob/master/infrastructure/module_template/Rakefile_for_private_gem_repo) for an example of this alternative.
 In this case you should not forget to add your private sem server as a source on the gem environment of the BRPM instance:
 ```shell
 gem sources -a http://your-private-gem-server:9292/
 ```